Background pattern

 Maintenance doses are generally in the range of 24 to 48 mg per day.

-If You Interrupt Treatment with Betahistina Tarbis
+If you stop treatment with Betahistina Tarbis

-If You Forget to Take Betahistina Tarbis
+If you forget to take Betahistina Tarbis

-If you have any other questions about using this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Like all medications, this medication may produce adverse effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone gets them.

 Allergic reactions such as:

-• A red, itchy, inflamed skin rash
+• A red skin rash, itchy inflamed skin

-Frequent(may affect up to 1 in 10 patients):
+Common(may affect up to 1 in 10 patients):

 • Nausea